-In addition to a good evacuation plan, bugging out requires a proper bug-out bag (also known as an evac bag, a 72-hour bag, or a get-out-of-dodge bag).
-Bug out bags are self-contained kits that include all the essentials the average person needs to survive the first 72 hours after a natural disaster, zombie apocalypse, or attack from our alien overlords.
+In addition to a good evacuation plan, bugging out requires a proper survival kit (also known as an evac bag, a 72-hour bag, or a get-out-of-dodge bag).
+Bug out bags are self-contained kits that include all the essentials the average person needs to survive the first 72 hours after a wildfire, any natural disaster, zombie apocalypse, or attack from our alien overlords.

 They’re so important that whole companies are dedicated to providing would-be survivalists with ready-made bug out bags.
 Assembling your own is a straightforward and inexpensive alternative, however, that requires common materials found in most tool sheds and garages.
 Here’s a list of everything you need for a proper DIY bug-out bag.

 Bug-Out Bag Essential List

 First, and most obviously, you need the pack itself.
 It should be an actual backpack, although the exact model you choose is a matter of personal preference.
 The bag should be durable, water-resistant (ideally waterproof), and as lightweight as possible.
 You should also be comfortable carrying it fully-loaded for several hours over uneven terrain.

 It’s worth noting that you’ll want to fly as under the radar as possible.
 Stealth is the name of the game here.
 You want a backpack that looks as low-key as possible — nothing flashy or ornate.
 Think drab, functional, and military-issue.
 It should be capable of carrying everything you need to without looking like you’re stocked to the gills.
 Sociologists and preparedness experts agree the first 72 hours after a disaster are critical.
 If widespread power outages and food and water shortages last beyond three days, society can start to break down very quickly.
 You don’t want to become a target for the roving hordes of Mad Max-style bandits looking for guns, booze, and snacks.